Palace of Laeken: Modern-day function

 The Palace of Laeken is mainly a residential palace and has a more sober and intimate character than the Royal Palace of Brussels.
 Since 1999, it has been the residence of King Philippe and Queen Mathilde with their family.

 The Royal Greenhouses of Laeken are open to the public for three weeks each year during the flowering period, in April–May.
 The palace is known for its stables, the Chinese pavilion and the Japanese Tower.
 The painting studio of Elisabeth of Bavaria, Queen of Belgium, can also be admired.

-At the request of Queen Paola, the play pavilion in which the children of King Leopold III grew up has been restored, so that Crown Princess Elisabeth, Duchess of Brabant could play there with her siblings and cousins.
+At the request of Queen Paola, the play pavilion in which the children of King Leopold III grew up has been restored, so that Princess Elisabeth, Duchess of Brabant could play there with her siblings and cousins.

 Influence

 Mobutu Sese Seko, the dictator of Zaire (the modern-day Democratic Republic of the Congo), built a palace in his hometown of Gbadolite modelled upon the Royal Palace of Laeken.